united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 Now the microservice can search for the gateway in the correct network to read the sensors.

-*3. Creating a Node-RED flow*
+*3rd step: Creating a Node-RED flow*

-With Node-Red, it is possible to quickly develop applications and prepare untreated sensor data so that Grafana, for example, can use it.
-For this purpose, so-called nodes are drawn onto a surface and wired together to create sequences.
+With Node-RED, it is possible to quickly develop applications and prepare untreated sensor data so that Grafana, for example, can use it.
+For this purpose, so-called *nodes* are drawn onto a surface and wired together to create sequences.

 In the following, the creation of such Node-RED flows is demonstrated using the example sensors light barrier, button bar and inductive sensor.